qooode/noko-discord-bot/README.md

 ### 📝 Bot Not Responding
 - Check the bot has proper permissions in your Discord server
 - Slash commands may take a few minutes to sync when first starting
 - Check `bot.log` for error messages

+### 🎮 Interactive Features Not Working
+- Ensure your Discord client is up to date
+- Some features require newer Discord versions
+- Mobile Discord may have limited interactive support